Quantcast

 • Kancamagus Scenic Byway

-• Sabbaday Falls, on the Kancamagus Pass, drops 40 feet into a small emerald green pothole the opens as a slide into a 20-foot horsetail into a tight gorge.
+• Sabbaday Falls on the Kancamagus Pass: The falls has a 40ft. drop into a small emerald green pothole, which opens up as a slide into a 20-foot horsetail into a tight gorge.
 Stop to look and have a picnic; no swimming, though!
-The falls is well-marked, off Route 112 (Kancamagus Highway) between the towns of Lincoln and Conway.
+The falls is well-marked, off Route 112 between the towns of Lincoln and Conway, NH.

-• Cannon Mountain Aerial Tramway at Cannon Mountain in Franconia is an 80-passenger cable car that takes visitors to the 4,080-foot summit of Cannon Mountain.
+• Cannon Mountain's Aerial Tramway in Franconia, NH: An 80-passenger cable car that takes visitors to the 4,080-foot summit of Cannon Mountain.
 On a clear day, you can see the mountains of four states and Canada!
 At the summit, you'll find spectacular scenic walking paths, an observation deck, café and a bar.
 Open through late October.
 Check website for schedule and fees.

-• Lost River Gorge and Boulder Caves, North Woodstock (603-745-8031).
-One-mile walk through wooded mountains with plenty of wooden walkways, stairs, bridges, scenic outlooks.
+• Lost River Gorge and Boulder Caves in North Woodstock, NH: A one-mile walk through wooded mountains with plenty of wooden walkways, stairs, bridges, scenic outlooks.
 Small caves and passageways are aside the trail; you can avoid cave exploration if you prefer.
+For more spelunking adventures, check out nearby Rocky Gorge Scenic Area in Conway.

 • Antique Shopping.
-The town of Bethlehem, just 20 miles north of Lincoln, is a fertile area for antique shopping.
-One local favorite, in operation since 1992, is Hundred Acre Wood on Main Street in Bethlehem.
-A couple of barns are packed with almost anything you can name, from Mickey Mouse Club-era toy cars to license plates of the United States.
-Fun browsing.
-Continuing a little farther to the northwest, Littleton is home to Purple Peacock, good for a solid hour of poking about.
+The town of Bethlehem, NH, just 20 miles north of Lincoln, is a fertile area for antique shopping.
+One local favorite is Lonesome Woods, a second generation antique and apothecary store.
+Continuing a little farther to the northwest, Littleton, NH is home to Purple Peacock, good for a solid hour of poking about.
 Littleton also provides nourishment at Chutters, which claims to have the world’s longest candy counter, mostly of glass jars of penny candy.
 Perfect snacking when you are shopping for old-time gems.

-Shifting to a southwesterly direction, you are headed toward Sugar Hill and Applewood Antiques, at 580 Route 117 and right next door to Polly’s Pancake Parlor, another dining bonus to keep you energized for the hunt.
-If you had headed southward from Lincoln from the start (none of these towns is far from each other), you would bump into the lovely town of Woodstock and Arnold’s Antiques on Main Street.
+Shifting to a southwesterly direction, you are headed toward Sugar Hill, NH and Polly’s Pancake Parlor, another dining bonus to keep you energized for the hunt.
+If you had headed southward from Lincoln from the start (none of these towns is far from each other), you would bump into the lovely town of Woodstock and Arnold’s Antiques.
 Bric-a-brac, antique jewelry, and glassware galore.

 Antique Shopping in Northern New Hampshire